sibo/xtbdft/README.md

 git clone https://https://github.com/sibo/xtbdft.git
 cd xtbdft
 ```
-2. (A) If performing a complete clean installation, just run complete_install.py
+2a.
+If performing a complete clean installation, just run complete_install.py
 ```bash
 ./complete_install.sh
 ```
-2. (B) Or if there are pre-existing installations of xtb, crest, nwchem, and/or goodvibes, comment out the relevant section(s) from .complete_install.sh and then execute it.
+2b.
+Or if there are pre-existing installations of xtb, crest, nwchem, and/or goodvibes, comment out the relevant section(s) from .complete_install.sh and then execute it.

 3. Modify the first 25 lines of bin/xtbdft.py to fit your computing environment, if necessary.